ktskumar/angular-graph-rest-app/README.md

     }
 ```

 After updating all the above codes.
 Run **npm start** from the terminal to get the final output.
-The repo for final output is available in [angular-graph-rest-app](https://github.com/ktskumar/angular-graph-rest-app).
+The repo for final output is available here [angular-graph-rest-app](https://github.com/ktskumar/angular-graph-rest-app).

 *Cheers!*